 What happens in an art therapy session?

 Typically I check in with how you are feeling.
 You are not limited in what you say.
 In art therapy, my clients set the tone and say anything and everything.
-Very little shocks me now, except if you hate dogs.
-That I can not understand.
 I will ask what colours, materials and symbols may express your feelings in the art.
 I may also recommend a guided art therapy exercise.
-After the art is finished I explore the messages in the art and reflect on what it means to you in order to gain a better understanding.
-You may be surprised at what comes out in your art-making for example, there may be tears, laughter, and past stories you share to help me understand.
+After the art is finished we explore the messages in the art and reflect on what it means to you in order to gain a better understanding.
+You may be surprised at what comes out in your art-making.
+For example, there may be tears, laughter, and past stories you share to help me understand.
 Sometimes the art shows a person's limiting beliefs and unhelpful thought patterns.
-We will work through these things and be honoured in a safe space.
+We will work through these things and you will be honoured in a safe space.